Journal Voucher Meaning

 Journal Voucher vs. Journal Entry

-- The words “Journal voucher” and “Journal Entry” are used interchangeably.
+- The words “Journal voucher” and “Journal Entry” are interchangeable.
 However, there is a difference between the two.
-The former is the inception of any financial transaction & the later is the effect given in the books of accounts.
+The former is the inception of any financial transaction & the latter is the effect given in the books of accounts.

 - Journal entry is recorded in the journal, i.e., the primary books of accounts, while vouchers are the record documents kept as evidence for the journal entry.

 - The next step after the journal entry is posting the entries to appropriate ledgers.
-On the other hand, the next step of the journal voucher is recording the transaction into the system.
+On the other hand, the next step of the journal voucher is recording the transaction in the system.

 Advantages